 And young people from Curve Young Company created a series of dances inspired by conversations with original Mods which they performed at various locations around the city to large, appreciative audiences

-Young people also designed T-shirts which were on sale during the exhibition and can still be bought here:
+Young people also designed T-shirts which were on sale during the exhibition.

 Supported by the National Lottery through the National Heritage Lottery and BID Leicester